Cathedral Financial Consultants Limited, advising clients since 2003.

 Approved Retirement Funds (ARFs) — what happens on death (Ireland)

-If your pension is in an ARF, the remaining balance can pass to your beneficiaries (e.g., spouse/civil partner, children, or others) under Revenue rules.
+If your pension savings are held in an Approved Retirement Fund (ARF), any remaining balance can pass to your beneficiaries (such as a spouse/civil partner, children, or other named individuals) in line with Revenue rules.

-• Spouse/Civil partner: The ARF can usually be inherited or transferred to an ARF in their own name with no immediate tax charge.
-Future withdrawals are taxed as income in their hands.
+• Spouse / Civil Partner: The ARF can usually be transferred into their own name or inherited directly without an immediate tax liability.
+Any future withdrawals they make are taxed as income in their hands.

-• Other beneficiaries (incl. children): The tax treatment varies by relationship, age and current Revenue rules.
-Some inheritances may face income tax and/or Capital Acquisitions Tax (CAT).
+• Other beneficiaries (including children): The tax treatment depends on factors such as their relationship to you, their age, and current Revenue legislation.
+In some cases, benefits may be subject to income tax and/or Capital Acquisitions Tax (CAT).

 What happens if I die before the pension age?

-If you die while still employed and a member of your employer’s pension scheme, any death benefits are paid under the scheme’s rules and Revenue limits.
+If you die while still employed and an active member of your employer’s pension scheme, any death benefits will be paid in line with the scheme’s rules and Revenue limits.

-• A cash lump sum of up to four times your salary, plus allowable employee contributions, may be paid to your estate/beneficiaries.
-(Previous employment lump sums count toward this overall limit.)
+• A lump sum of up to four times your salary, plus allowable employee contributions, may be paid to your estate or nominated beneficiaries.
+(Any lump sums received from previous employments are included when calculating this overall limit.)

-• If your total fund is above the lump-sum cap, the balance is typically used to provide a spouse’s/dependant’s pension.
+• If the total value of your pension fund exceeds the permitted lump-sum cap, the remaining balance is generally used to provide a pension for a spouse or dependant.

-• Some schemes may withhold employer contributions if death occurs within a short initial period (often within two years of joining)—check your plan booklet.
+• Some schemes may restrict employer-funded benefits if death occurs within an initial qualifying period (often within the first two years of joining).
+Check your scheme booklet for specific details.

-• If you have pensions with multiple employers, each scheme will assess and pay benefits under its own rules—even if you haven’t transferred or consolidated them.
+• If you have pension benefits with more than one employer, each scheme will assess and pay death benefits separately, even if you have not consolidated them.

-This is a separate employer benefit that can pay an additional lump sum on death while employed.
-It’s not always automatic or guaranteed, and terms vary by employer—so it’s usually wise to join the pension scheme and any linked death-in-service cover offered.
+Death-in-service benefit is a separate employer-provided arrangement that may pay an additional lump sum if you die while employed.
+It is not automatically included in all cases, and terms vary by employer.
+For that reason, it is generally advisable to join your employer’s pension scheme and any associated death-in-service cover where available.

 What happens if I die after the pension age?